maddyrae9/telemetry/README.md

 ## Future Development
 * More on ST Segment abnormalities (Elevation and depression)
 * Reasoning for ST abnormalities
-* Option to test your knowledge on telemetry strips
+* Option to test your knowledge on telemetry strips by adding quiz and see about adding answer sheet
 * Adding the QTC
-* Add Pediatric measurment values
+* Make the lethals red

 ## Contribution
 Created by [Madison Mulligan]